IBM/ieam42-automation/index.md

 - This page contains the bash commands to automate the installation of the IEAM 4.2 hub on OpenShift cluster.
 - The bash commands to automate the installation of the IEAM 4.2 agent on the edge node.

+> Note: You can skip Task 1 in below if you already have OpenShift cluster provisioned.

 ## Tasks

 1. [Provision a Red Hat OpenShift Classic Cluster](docs/openshift-automation.md)